ChigozieCO/altschool-capstone-project/README.md

 Earlier, while writing my EKS cluster configuration, I added a configuration to create an IAM role for service account (IRSA) so now the first thing I did here was to create the namespace for cert-manager and also create a service account and annotate it with the IAM role.

+I ended up creating 3 different service accounts as I ran into some errors while testing as the addition service accounts created using my `cert-manager.yaml` file didn't have the necessary permissions.

 ==============> bp 8

 ### Configure ClusterIssuer